 Where to stay in Amsterdam?

-NH Collection Amsterdam Grand Hotel Krasnapolsky This 5-star hotel, in the heart of Amsterdam, is set on the edge of the famous Dam Square and opposite the Royal Palace.
-It has a grand cafe and a winter garden on site.
-Set in a 19th-century building, the spacious hotel rooms has stylishly furnished with parquet floors, high quality beds and modern facilities.
+NH Collection Amsterdam Grand Hotel Krasnapolsky, 5-star hotel, in the heart of Amsterdam, close to the famous Dam Square and Royal Palace.
+It has spacious rooms, comfortabel beds and modern facilities.
+Great base to explore the city and do sightseeing.

-Swissôtel Amsterdam This 4-star hotel is located on Amsterdam’s famous Dam Square just 10 minutes’ walk from Centraal Station.
-It is within easy walking distance from Magna Plaza shopping centre and the Royal Palace.
-The Dam Square Tram Stop is in front of the hotel, and can be used to reach the Rijksmuseum, a 15-minute ride away.
+Swissôtel Amsterdam, great 4-star hotel located on Dam Square, a few mins walk from the Centraal Station, Magna Plaza shopping centre and the Royal Palace.
+The Dam Square Tram Stop is in front of the hotel, offering a short tram ride to Rijksmuseum.

-Rho Hotel Rho is situated on the edge of Dam Square, 950 m from Amsterdam Central Railway Station.
-It offers free Wi-Fi and the lobby is an impressive Art Deco-style former theatre.
+Rho Hotel, centrally located in the heart of the city at the Dam Square, close to the Central Railway Station.
+It has a lobby which an impressive Art Deco-style former theatre.

 Best Things to Do and See in Amsterdam in 3 days